 Supportive housing refers to residential settings that offer additional services.
 These could be group meals, transportation, help with housekeeping, and personal care.
 Supportive housing options increase an individual’s ability to live longer in a community setting and to age in place.
 Such options are expanding partly because older adults wish to remain outside of institutional settings.
-Thus, they differ significantly from institutional settings like nursing homes (see also Chapter 8, Long-Term Services and Supports—Quality and Consumer Issues In Licensed Residential Care Settings, Including Skilled-Nursing Facilities, Assisted Living, and Others).
+Thus, they differ significantly from institutional settings like nursing homes (see also Quality in Skilled-Nursing Facilities).

 Definitions of supportive housing are continually shifting in response to the rapid pace of change within the supportive housing industry.
 No federal guidelines exist that would standardize terms and reduce inconsistencies across states.
-For instance, “adult foster home” and “personal care home” generally refer to smaller settings that provide care, but the terms can have considerably different meanings from place to place.
-In addition, not all options exist or are regulated in every state.
+For instance, adult foster homes and personal care homes generally refer to smaller settings that provide care, but the terms can have considerably different meanings from place to place.
+In addition, not all options are regulated or exist in every state.

 There are several common types of supportive housing.

 Congregate housing is typically an apartment building for people who are living independently but want common services, such as one meal a day or light housekeeping.
 Congregate housing does not generally offer personal care or oversight.

 Continuing care retirement communities (CCRCs) provide shelter, social activities, health care, and supportive services under a variety of contractual arrangements that often include substantial up-front fees.
 Typically, they include guarantees of increasing levels of services as needed.
 CCRCs are usually campus-like complexes.
 Most residents living in private apartments, and the complex usually includes an assisted living building and a skilled-nursing home.